 - Pervasiveness.
 Naturally, the sadness infected every aspect of her life, even work.

 - Permanence.
-After being stuck in this vicious cycle for a while, it became impossible for Sheryl to see the light at the end of the tunnel.
+Sheryl remained stuck in this vicious cycle for a while.
+It became impossible for her to see the light at the end of the tunnel.

 These are what make trauma tough to get past, and they’re remarkably similar to a pessimist view of the world.
 But all hope is not lost.